matveyzub/DinoWrite/README.md

 - By default, after converting sequence to video, script delete sequence files (which can also be disabled in `settings.json`)
 - By default, sequences are written in native pixel aspect, but Houdini flipbooks cannot handle that with the original resolution.
 It can be fixed in Nuke via the reformat node.
 But ffmpeg conversion handles pixel aspect and gives you the correct image (which can also be modified in `settings.json`)

-### Dependencies
----
-- ffmpeg installed and be in your system envs
 ## Installation
 ---
 1. Download source files